Vice Chair, Governing Board of Directors

-Steven F. Zornetzer was formerly a neurobiologist and professor of neuroscience interested in the problem of how the brain processes information.
-Zornetzer has evolved from academic to a creative and dynamic leader and senior executive at NASA’s Ames Research Center in Silicon Valley.
+Steven F. Zornetzer is a neurobiologist and former professor of neuroscience interested in the problem of how the brain processes information.
+Zornetzer has evolved from academic to a creative and dynamic leader, serving as the Vice Chair on the Governing Board of Directors for Ice911 Research and recently retired as a senior executive at NASA’s Ames Research Center in Silicon Valley.

 Before joining NASA in 1997, he headed the Life Sciences Directorate for the Office of Naval Research (ONR).
 In 2008 he received the Presidential Distinguished Executive Award and in 2010 NASA’s Outstanding Leadership Medal.
 He is a driver for NASA Ames’ leadership in environmental sustainability.
 Most recently he has focused his efforts on climate change and built environment.

 Leading the design and construction of the highest performing, net energy positive building in the Federal Government, Zornetzer’s vision is to design an intelligent adaptive building control system that will optimize dynamically the building’s energy performance and working environment based upon the real-time demands of its occupants.
 Additionally, the control system is being designed to learn from its own past performance and improve over time.

 He was appointed to the Council in 2018.